nick-parker/Bread/README.md

 Bread
 ==========

 This is an experimental slicer which allows users to print with 3D layers on conventional FDM machines.
+It also has rudimentary support for five-axis toolpaths with FANUC-2 style coordinates.

 Why 3D Layers?
 ==========
 In short, why not?
 We have these machines that can move in 3 dimensions, we should probably make them move in 3 dimensions.
-In terms of actual tangible benefits, adjusting your layer shape can:

--Eliminate the stairstep pattern typically seen on angled surfaces
+More specific benefits include:

+-Smooth, stairstep free top surfaces with curves and slopes.

--Reduce and manipulate the directional weakness caused by layer-layer bonds
+-The ability to manipulate and orient the directional weakness of interlayer bonds, particularly on five-axis machines.

--Print steeper overhangs without support material

 -Manipulate which parts get printed first to reduce the number of material switches in multimaterial printing (future feature)